Norcia Abbey: Coat of arms

 The coat of arms of the monastery is divided into two sections.
 On the dexter hand side is the symbol of the Celestine monks, an ascetic branch of the Benedictines who were present in Norcia before being suppressed by the Napoleonic laws of 1810, so that the symbol represents the monastery's continuity with the past.

 The sinister side of the shield is symbolic of the present: a stump with new shoots of life growing from it.
 The stump refers to the Benedictine monastic life at Norcia violently cut off in 1810.
-The new shoots of life represent the present community, and the three leaves represents the three original monks who arrived in Norcia in 2000.
+The new shoots of life represent the present community, and the three leaves represent the three original monks who arrived in Norcia in 2000.
 This image has always been a sign of hope and echoes, for example, the prophet Isaiah's looking forward to the coming of Christ: "There shall come forth a shoot from the stump of Jesse, and a branch shall grow out of his roots" (Isaiah 11:1).

 In 2019, after breaking ground and beginning to raise the walls of their new home, the monks added a motto to the monastery's crest: Nova Facio Omnia.
 A quotation from the Latin of the Book of the Apocalypse (21:5), this text evokes the New Jerusalem in all its splendor and underlines what Christ does for all who cooperate with His plan: “Behold, I make all things new!”